nikosdion/joomlatypehints/README.md

 * Click the [+] button to the right hand of the include path list.
 * Select _Specify Other..._ and select the generated class hints folder.

+### Using Rector to refactor your legacy code

+Upgrading your Joomla extensions to use the new, namespaced classes by hand is a drag.
+It will take you ages, especially if you have a rather large corpus of code you've been developing for over a decade like we do at Akeeba Ltd.

+The solution to that is [Rector](https://github.com/rectorphp/rector), a tool for automatically refactoring PHP code.

+This repository ships with YAML configuration files for Rector which will automatically rename legacy classes to their namespaced equivalents.
+The YAML files are generated automatically in the same way as the typehints files.

+Here's how to do it.

+First, find the file with the _minimum_ Joomla version your codebase supports.
+For example, if you want to support _at least_ Joomla 3.8 you need the file `joomla_3_8.yaml`.

+Copy this file into the root of your repository and rename it to `rector.yaml`.

+Now run:

+`docker run -v $(pwd):/project rector/rector:latest process /project --config /project/rector.yaml --dry-run`

+to see the changes Rector will do to your repository.
+Skip the `--dry-run` parameter to apply the changes to your code.

+Always go through your code and test your extension _BEFORE_ committing anything to your repository.
+Rector makes things easier for you but it's not infallible.

+**Tip**: Instead of going all in with a minimum Joomla version try building up to it.
+For example, if your software only supports Joomla 3.9 and later start by running Rector with the `joomla_3_3.yaml` file.
+Review and test your code, commit and then repeat the process with the `joomla_3_4.yaml` file.
+Keep doing that for each file up to and including `joomla_3_9.yaml`.

 ## How does it do it?

 It reads Joomla's libraries/classmap.php file and generates fake class files so that the deprecated class extends from the new,